International Travel Compliance

 University international travel means travel outside the United States organized, sponsored, or supported by the University, or a unit thereof, including travel by international travelers (as defined above) for research, teaching, sabbaticals, conferences, study abroad, internships, practica, student teaching, community or university service, or group travel whether accompanied by a faculty member or not, whether offered for credit or not, and travel by registered student organizations, club sports, or athletic teams.
 Travel supported, at least in part, by sponsored research grants, contracts, F&A funds, or other university administered funds will be considered travel supported by the University.

 Note: The MSU International Travel Registry is managed and maintained by the MSU Bozeman Office of International Programs.

 MSUB acknowledges that the COVID-19 situation is evolving quickly around the world.
 As a result, CDC and DOS levels may change with very little notice.
-The ITRC is committed to reviewing petitions with a quick turn-around to accommodate these changes.
+The ITSRC is committed to reviewing petitions with a quick turn-around to accommodate these changes.
 We recognize the challenging conditions created for our community by the pandemic while acknowledging its uneven impact around the world.

-MSUB Employee International Travel
+MSUB Faculty/Staff International Travel